A Nice Prison in Togo

 So, you know, I just didn't like the place.
 And I wondered.
 This kind of babies, they used to see many of the black people who work in the factory.
 But, you know, I think they didn't used to get close, to touch them.
 But I was free to her.
 She used to come to me, and do everything.
 So she thought it's the way to know these people, what kind of people they are.
 Ha!

 Yeah.
 They were so much like that baby there, so I didn't enjoy the place.
 But if I went there, before I would come back to Lomé, if I needed anything, this man used to give me.
 Anyway, Django was not rich, but I thought he was somehow OK.
-So sometimes if I came to Lomé for about a week, and I saw that everything was hanging up, [going nowhere; nothing was happening; also, hassled] then I would say, OK, let me be free.
+So sometimes if I came to Lomé for about a week, and I saw that everything was hanging up,** then I would say, OK, let me be free.
 If I went back there, then maybe I would be getting fed up, and I would get something to come back to Lomé, to make my weekend.
 So every time I was going there.
 This man wanted to me to stay there.
 Sometimes I could go there and stay three weeks, and nobody would see me outside.
 I wouldn't go out.
 Anything I wanted was in the house.
 I could cook inside, do everything.
 Ha!
 Any kind of food I wanted to eat, I would get it.
 You see, my girlfriend always used to go to town because her mother was living in Kpalimé.
 Or sometimes, if we needed something, we would give money to this girl's sisters if we went to the cinema in the evening time.
 Morning time they would bring it.
 So for me, every day: I could stay there three weeks; nobody would see me outside.
 Until night time, you will see me in cinema or in restaurant.
 Daytime, you won't see me!

 Ah-h, the place was just a fucking place, so if I went there, if I went out to see anything, there were some women, you know, these white women.
 Some of them are fucking.
 They used to come and just be teasing you.
 If they saw the man went to work and left you, then they would come to you and start asking you questions.
 Ha-ha!
 “Do you know this man has a wife?
 Do you think this man — he has told you that he going to marry you?
 Or he wants to keep you as a girlfriend?”
 You know, this kind of question, they have it.